 With us, the circle is complete.

-Examples of problem plastics:
+Examples of problem plastic:

 From Europe to Asia… and back

-In Asia, waste is:
+In Asia the waste is:

 Burned (resulting in toxic smoke)